JulianaMancera/DriverMonitoringSystem/README.md

 **Bantay Drive** is a mobile-based real-time driver monitoring system powered by an on-device deep learning model.
 It uses the front-facing camera to detect drowsiness and distraction in real time, escalating alerts before dangerous situations occur — entirely offline, no internet connection required.

-This app is the mobile implementation component of the thesis:
 > *"DMS-HybridNet: A Hybrid CNN-BiLSTM-Attention Architecture for Real-Time Driver Monitoring Under Low-Light and Occlusion Conditions via Mobile-Based Computer Vision"*

 ---